 A total of 96,788 COVID-19 in-hospital deaths were reported in all nine provinces of South Africa.
 More deaths have been reported in the public sector in all four waves.
 There has been an increase in in-hospital COVID-19 deaths in both sectors since week 48 (Figure 4).
-The weekly deaths during the fourth wave have been lower than the numbers of deaths at the peak of the prior three waves in both sectors.
+The weekly deaths at the peak of the fourth wave were lower than the numbers of deaths at the peak of the prior three waves in both sectors.